Institute of Advanced Legal Studies: Postgraduate programmes

 There are over 70 Ph.D./M.Phil. students studying at the Institute of Advanced Legal Studies, in addition to postgraduate law students registered for LL.M. and M.A. degrees.

-The LL.M. in Advanced Legislative Studies, which the institute claims is "prized by governments around the world as the flagship degree in the subject," trains lawyers from across the common law world in the art of statutory drafting, law reform, and the legislative process.
+The LL.M. in Drafting Legislation, Regulation, and Policy, which the institute claims is "prized by governments around the world as the flagship degree in the subject," trains lawyers from across the common law world in the art of statutory drafting, law reform, and the legislative process.
 The programme emphasizes a "blend of academic and practitioner concerns in [an] area of critical constitutional importance."

 During the summer term, short courses are available on a variety of relevant topics.
 Courses include the Sir William Dale Centre Course in Legislative Drafting and the Certificate in International Commercial Arbitration.

 In 2013, the peer-reviewed IALS Student Law Review was founded, offering both Master's and Ph.D. students the opportunity to publish original research and manage a scholarly journal.